GovWizely/status/README.md

 # GovWizely Service Status Page

-This project is a single-page Jekyll site to display the status of GovWizely services, including Pingdom uptime checks and Browserstack screenshots.
+This project is a single-page Jekyll site to display the status of GovWizely services using Pingdom uptime checks.

 ## Local Installation Requirements